The short answer is yes, you absolutely do.

 But I told you, I don’t have the time!

 We understand.
-It can be an uphill struggle to fit something like social media into an already hectic day of running a small business.
+It can be an uphill struggle to fit something like social media management into an already hectic day of running a small business.
 But honestly, you can find the time.

 Make a time commitment

-To make it work, you need to commit yourself to a certain time of day for social media activity.
+To make it work, you need to commit yourself to a certain time of day for social media management.
 Making a time commitment will help keep you accountable, and make you less likely to procrastinate or put it off altogether.

 Start small and keep it realistic.
 Set aside 10 minutes in the morning and 10 in the afternoon (plot it into your daily calendar if you need to) and use that time to tweet or share some interesting and relevant content on Facebook or Instagram.